-The graduating surgical technologists may choose to celebrate GRADUATION on the college campus in a manner in keeping with the college rules and in respect for the profession of surgical technologists.
-This may include a semi-formal ceremony with a presentation of certificates.
-Another option is an informal luncheon off campus.
+The graduating surgical technologists may choose to celebrate PINNING on the college campus in a manner in keeping with the college rules and in respect for the profession of surgical technologists.
 Arrangements for the graduation will be discussed at meetings of the Surgical Technology Club.